API integration

 Authorization: Bearer sk_live_xxxxxxxxxxxxx

-• Public Keys (pk_) - Read-only access for frontend applications
+• Public keys (`pk_`) — read-only, safe for frontend code

 terminal